Skip to main content

 Heritage Park

-The older set can uncover the darker side of the Park with Calgary Ghost Tours.
-Running several dates in September and October, the tours delve into the unexplained occurrences haunting the Park’s historic buildings and grounds.
+The older set can uncover the haunted side of Heritage Park with their ghost tours.
+Running several dates in September and October 2025, the tours delve into the unexplained occurrences haunting the Park’s historic buildings and grounds.

 Families won’t feel haunted by the frightfully fun Halloween events at Heritage Park.